mikarinneoracle/dockernode-app/wercker.md

     registry: https://registry.hub.docker.com
 </pre>

-The Docker Hub account is specified by the workflow `environment variables`.
-Here, what's new compared to the original Travis CI is the optional `$APP_TAG` that specifies the tag for our box appliaction.
+Here, the Docker box image e.g. `mikarinneoracle/dockernode` is specified by the workflow `environment variables` $DOCKER_REGISTRY` and `$IMAGE_NAME`.

+What's new compared to the original Travis CI is the optional `$APP_TAG` environment variable that specifies the tag for our box application.
 The default value for this is `latest`.

 The build pipeline is very simple consisting only of one `step`: